DimitriosDoudesis/starter-academic/content/home/funding.md

 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

-title = "Honours & Awards"
+title = "Funding"
 subtitle = ""

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format
-date_format = "2006"
+date_format = ""

 # Accomplishments.
 #   Add/remove as many `[[item]]` blocks below as you like.